|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Fates of the Crew

-After meeting native people who were friendly to Anglican missionary Romney Gill, he was taken to Duvira then to Gill's hideout known as "X1".
+After meeting native people who were friendly he was taken to Anglican missionary Romney Gill at Duvira then to Gill's hideout known as "X1".
 Later, he was joined by the crew of B-26 "Dixie" 40-1496.
-Together the group walked to Garaina Airfield and were flown aboard a Royal Australian Air Force (RAAF) Hudson back to Port Moresby on September 3, 1942.
+Together the group walked to Garaina Airfield to await rescue.
+On September 3, 1942 they were flown out aboard a Royal Australian Air Force (RAAF) Hudson back to Port Moresby.

 Three of the crew have memorial markers in their hometown cemeteries: